 - Includes regular and supplemental salary

-- Excludes honorarium (effective CY2015), vacation accrual, bonus payments and extra compensation such as faculty housing allowance, tuition reimbursement, etc.
+- Excludes honorarium, vacation accrual, bonus payments and extra compensation such as faculty housing allowance, tuition reimbursement, etc.

-- Excludes any income that an individual is permitted to earn outside of the Stanford responsibilities (e.g., consulting payments)
+- Excludes any income that an individual is permitted to earn outside of their Stanford responsibilities (e.g., consulting payments)

 No one has more than 100% FTE , and most schools require that a specified percent be reserved for non-sponsored activity.
 Research-only faculty on 12-month appointments may typically charge up to 95% to sponsored projects year round.